 “Great CEOs face pain.
 They deal with the sleepless nights, the cold sweats, and what my friend the great Alfred Chuang (legendary cofounder and CEO of BEA Systems) calls “the torture.”
 Whenever I meet a successful CEO, I ask them how they did it.
 Mediocre CEOs point to their brilliant strategic moves or their intuitive business sense or a variety of other self-congratulatory explanations.
 Great CEOs tend to be remarkably consistent in their answers.
 They all say, “I didn’t quit.” – Ben Horowitz, co-founder of Andreessen Horowitz

 “In the future, it will become increasingly obvious that your competitors are just as clueless as you are.” — Scott Adams, creator of Dilbert.

 “Don’t wish it was easier, wish you were better.
-Don’t wish for less problems, wish for more skills.
-Don’t wish for less challenges, wish for more wisdom.” — Jim Rohn, influential motivational speaker.
+Don’t wish for fewer problems, wish for more skills.
+Don’t wish for fewer challenges, wish for more wisdom.” — Jim Rohn, an influential motivational speaker.

 “Success is not final, failure is not fatal: it is the courage to continue that counts.” – Winston Churchill